-“We need people who are not afraid to dive deep into technology,” Bergman says.
-“Gone are the days where those people are the nerds — in the decades to come, those people will be the leaders.… Visit the author's original post
+“We need people who are not afraid to dive deep into technology,” Bergman says.… Visit the author's original post

 “As a teachers’ trainer I realized that, despite domination of the traditional way of teaching in most schools in Serbia, teachers are aware of the 21st century demands and ready for the challenges of using various methods and tools for communication and collaboration with today’s digital generation of students.
 So, I created an online course for Serbian teachers where I teach them about 21st century skills, and how to use Microsoft products such as OneNote, Photosynth, Photo story, etc.… Visit the author's original post